Professor Tom Crick MBE

 Biography

-Professor Tom Crick MBE is the Chief Scientific Adviser (CSA) at the Department for Culture, Media and Sport (DCMS) and began his new role in November 2023.
+Professor Tom Crick MBE is the Chief Scientific Adviser (CSA) at the Department for Culture, Media and Sport (DCMS), having taken up the role in November 2023.

-Alongside his academic work, Tom has held senior advisory roles with Nesta, Ofcom, National Infrastructure Commission for Wales, British Science Association, and BCS, The Chartered Institute for IT, as well as non-executive roles in the utilities, engineering/manufacturing, and health and social care sectors.
+He has played a leading role in major science, technology, and computing curriculum reforms in Wales over the past decade, and has held senior academic leadership roles focused on civic mission, public engagement, and place-based impact.
+Alongside his academic work, Tom has held senior advisory roles with organisations including Nesta, Ofcom, the National Infrastructure Commission for Wales, the British Science Association, and BCS, The Chartered Institute for IT, as well as non-executive roles across the utilities, engineering and manufacturing, and health and social care sectors.

-Tom is a Fellow of the Academy of Social Sciences and the Learned Society of Wales, as well as a Chartered Fellow of the BCS and IET.
+Tom is a Fellow of the Academy of Social Sciences and the Learned Society of Wales, and a Chartered Fellow of both BCS and the Institution of Engineering and Technology (IET).
 He was appointed MBE in the 2017 Queen’s Birthday Honours for services to computer science.

 DCMS Chief Scientific Adviser